-A part of his success comes from his mental stature and his resolve to enjoy the process.
+A part of his success comes from his mental stature and his spirit to enjoy the process.

-The day Elon built Zip, he must have also thought that I have an idea for an app now what?
+The day Elon built Zip, he must have also thought that he had an app idea, but now what?

 From Zip to settling people on Mars, nothing could have been done without money and an attitude to enjoy the process, come what may.

-That is what you should imbibe to go from I have an idea for an app, but don’t know to code, and wake up to “I think I need to grow my business” and take it to the next level.
+That is what you should imbibe to go from having an app idea, but don’t know how to code, to waking up and saying, “I think I need to grow my company” and take it to the next level.

 So, the road you are going to take is really exciting and fun, but you have to take it as such.

-Now that you have some introduction to the whole concept of I have an idea for an app let’s know “where do I start.”
+Now that you have some introduction to the whole concept of having an app idea, let’s talk about taking the next step.

 I Have an Idea for an App Now What?

-Ok, there are two ways to move ahead with I have an idea for an app but don’t know how to code.
+Ok, there are two ways to move ahead with an app idea but don’t know how to code.